 Sure, you can work out in glasses.
 You can also work out in a dress – or better yet, a ski suit!
 But the question is – would that help you to get into the right frame of mind to feel the burn and perfect that physique of yours?
 Probably not.

 The fact is, glasses certainly don’t help you in the gym and, in many cases, they can actually be more of a hindrance – steaming up, bouncing around, falling off or just being generally irritating.
 Glasses will also get in your way if you decide to have a swim or join an exercise class – not at all what you need when you are trying to get motivated.

 2. Relaxing at The Beach

-I love the beach.
-But in the past, I used to associate it with gritty lenses, sore eyes, stepping on jagged rocks, and swallowing bucket-loads of saltwater.
+Like most people, I love the beach.
+But I, unfortunately, used to associate the beautiful environment with gritty lenses, sore eyes, and stepping on jagged rocks.

 4. Fully Enjoying a Night Out